koshakji/koshakji.github.io/_posts/2019-10-20-sliding-tily.md

 date: 2019-10-20
 ---

-Today, I'm launching my first app to the app store.
+Today, I'm launching my first app to the App Store.
 It's a little game called Sliding Tily, or just Tily for short.

 This game is a sliding tile puzzle game with a small number of levels, and a few search algorithms that can solve each level with varying levels of efficiency, including: